 Born at Royal Columbian, raised in Coquitlam, legend has it Paul was destined for the Fraser Emergency Medicine program from the very beginning.
 Cast overseas to the east of France, Paul returned to Canada with a first grader’s command of the French language.
 To be fair, he was six at the time and is now […]

 Somehow not ashamed to admit that he came from Onterrible, or that he cheers for the Leafs, Seb grew up in Etobicoke, where he spent the majority of his childhood avoiding getting his drivers license and competing in Olympic-level archery.
 Seb then spent a couple years as a carpenters apprentice which is where he fell […]

-Royal Columbian Hospital offers a 4 week elective for medical students in their final year that provides the opportunity to gain exposure and competence in managing a wide variety of clinical presentations in a busy emergency department.
+Royal Columbian Hospital offers two or four week electives for medical students in their final year that provides the opportunity to gain exposure and competence in managing a variety of clinical presentations in a busy emergency department.
 Students will work one-on-one with enthusiastic physicians who establish an exceptional learning environment and provide an appropriate level of independence.
 Students will have the opportunity to participate in emergency procedures such as suturing, orthopedic reductions, casting, intubation, central lines, chest tube placement and trauma management.
 They will also have the opportunity to interact with EM residents who will have dedicated teaching shifts with students.
 Additional learning opportunities include involvement in weekly academic days with the EM residents, monthly EM journal clubs, weekly grand rounds, and simulation sessions which visiting students are welcome to attend.

 Applications for electives can be made through the UBC application system.